 A school of 90,000 students sounds daunting, to say the least.
 However, the number starts to sound a lot less intimidating when you account for Arizona State University’s processes – technological and human methods – that keep students from being lost in the numbers.
 For example, ASU provides an electronic Major map and the E-Advisor tool to guide students toward graduation in 4 years.
 The admission rep assured my tour group that there is never an issue with class space availability—although you may have to wake up for an 8 am class!
 Further, when a student registers for courses, the system automatically checks class locations to ensure it’s feasible to make it between classes in the allotted 15 minutes.
 Every freshman quickly becomes familiar with his/her MY ASU page which is the hub of all contact with a student.
-The page notes Priority Tasks lest a student forget enrollment, payments, or any other critical deadlines.
+The page notes Priority Tasks to help students remember enrollment, payments, and other critical deadlines.
 Students can access financial information, and unique to freshmen only is the Devil2Devil Facebook-like page to support freshman getting acquainted with one another.
 Additionally, freshmen students are supported by VIP coaches: grad students who know the course, the professor and the material.

 Those 90,000 students are spread across 5 physical campus and online programs.
 The Tempe campus is by far the largest, with nearly 42,000 undergrads (9341 freshman) and 10,000 graduate students.
 The other 4 campuses are significantly smaller: Downtown Phoenix (1,546 freshmen), Polytechnic (633 freshmen), West (484 freshmen), and even fewer at the newest location, Lake Havasu, established to enhance student studies in Marine Science and Biology.
 ASU provides regular free air-conditioned bus service (with wifi!) between the various locations to facilitate students pursuing diverse degree programs.